Planning Objection Reasons

 • “I don’t like it” is not a planning reason.

 The difference is structure and policy alignment.
+Many objections fail — even when the concern is valid.

 Overdevelopment